nyx0/DLL-Inj3cti0n/README.md

 ## Overview

 This tool is a implementation of differentes injection / execution of DLL.
-It works on :
+Test on :
    - windows xp sp3 (use the token privilege for system process injection,) /!\ put the DLL at the same target process directory
    - windows seven (works on the same user session process)